eventide-project/messaging-fixtures/README.md

 - `assert_written_message`
 - `refute_write`

-### Test Input Message Prerequisites
+## Test Input Message Prerequisites

 ``` ruby
 assert_input_message(&test_block)
 ```

-The tests performed on the message are executed by an instance of the `Messaging::Fixtures::Message` fixture, which is constructed and executed by the handler fixture's `assert_input_message` method.
+The `assert_input_message` method uses an instance of the [Messaging::Fixtures::Message](http://docs.eventide-project.org/user-guide/test-fixtures/message-fixture.html) fixture to perform the input message tests.

 The message's metadata can also be tested.
-The metadata tests are executed by the message fixture's access to the `Messaging::Fixtures::Metadata` fixture.
+The metadata tests are executed by an instance of [Messaging::Fixtures::Metadata](http://docs.eventide-project.org/user-guide/test-fixtures/message-metadata-fixture.html) fixture.

 **Example**